-ENGLISH LANGUAGE LEARNERS PROGRAM
+ENGLISH SUPPORT PROGRAM

-In order to support those seeking to develop their English language skills, the English Language Learners Program at Central Christian College provides a number of resources and tools.
-The College employs an International Student Coordinator that works directly with the ESL Instructor to enhance the educational experience for all students mastering the English language, regardless of nationality.
+In order to support those seeking to develop their English language skills, the ESL Support Program at Central Christian College provides a number of resources and tools.

+The College employs a Director of International Programs and a Director of Student Success, both of which work directly with the ESL Instructor to enhance the educational experience for all students mastering the English language, regardless of nationality.